 Vacuum Tube Large Diaphragm Condenser

-We started designing the P-28 by looking at two of the very best early tube SCD microphones.
+We started designing the P-28 by looking at two of the very best early tube SDC microphones.

 - Small Diaphragm Condenser